 Bivalve Seashells of Western North America

-Bivalve Seashells of Western North America is the most comprehensive book ever written on Pacific Ocean bivalves.
+Bivalve Seashells of Western North America (currently out of print) is the most comprehensive book ever written on Pacific Ocean bivalves.
 This is a “must have publication” for malacologists, paleontologists, archeologists, libraries, shellfishery and environmental scientists, and shell collectors.